Table of Contents:

 There are tens of thousands of health care plans available to small businesses.
 Because these plans vary so widely by state, there’s no one plan we can recommend for all businesses.
-It’s worth checking out Zenefits, a free HR service that can help broker a plan that works for you.
-Click here to check it out.
+We suggest checking out Gusto, our recommended payroll provider, which now provides health benefits as well.
+Click here for a free quote.

 If your average employee makes less than $50,000 per year, you should not offer a group health insurance.
 The most cost effective option for you and your employees is for the business to provide additional funds to the employee, which can be used to offset the cost of the employee purchasing an individual health insurance policy on their own.

 If your average employee makes more than $50,000 then you may want to consider offering a group health insurance plan.

 Average Monthly Premium Per Employee for Health Insurance (Second Lowest-Cost Silver Plan)